Which Type of Home Is Right for You?

 The association collects monthly fees from owners to cover maintenance and improvements on the entire property.
 The association also has rules and regulations which residents must agree to follow.
 HOAs are also common in other types of housing developments such as gated communities.

 Condos are particularly attractive as vacation homes, for young professionals, seniors or anyone craving a low-maintenance lifestyle.
 However, if you’re not crazy about being physically close to your neighbors you probably won’t enjoy condo life.

 Townhouses are a cross between condos and duplexes.
 They are typically multi-story units attached to the units on either side.
-Townhouses resemble row houses, so occupants don't have to contend with upstairs or downstairs neighbors.
-Townhouses are a good mix of privacy and low maintenance.
+Townhouses resemble row houses.
+This means occupants don't have to contend with upstairs or downstairs neighbors.
+They're a good mix of privacy and low maintenance.

 Townhouse owners might have a small yard, attached garage and enjoy a community pool.
 HOA dues can cover the cost of exterior maintenance such as common landscaping, paint and roof repairs, which can vary from one community to another.